dan-phd/2DTDBEM/README.md

 To run the code using Visual Studio in Windows, open the `2DTDBEM.sln` file located in the top directory.

-Make sure that the correct solution platform is being used (Win32 or x64) and check the following settings are configured correctly:
+Make sure that the correct solution platform is being used (Win32 or x64) and check the following settings are configured correctly (only 64 bit Windows has been tested):
 * Configuration Properties -\> C/C++ -\> General -\> Additional Include Directories:
  * `$(ARMADILLO_ROOT)\include`
  * `$(MATIO_ROOT)\include`